Retail Data Land at 0.5%, Eyes Turn to Trump-Putin

 The week ahead

-The information provided here is for general informational purposes only and should not be considered an individualized recommendation or personalized investment advice.
-The investment strategies mentioned here may not be suitable for everyone.
-Each investor needs to review an investment strategy for his or her own particular situation before making any investment decision.
+This material is intended for general informational purposes only.
+This should not be considered an individualized recommendation or personalized investment advice.
+The investment strategies mentioned may not be suitable for everyone.
+Each investor needs to review an investment strategy for his or her own particular situation before making any investment decisions.

 Supporting documentation for any claims or statistical information is available upon request.